Gingaling/react-giphy-searcher/README.md

 Care to see this project in action?
-You are in luck!
+You're in luck!
 This project was deployed at: https://brilliant-pothos-b4f8bf.netlify.app.

 # React Giphy Searcher Project